 Friendly and swift.

-Bellevue is light and breezy with face brick, luscious plants and a pastry table laden with treats.
+The restaurant is light and breezy with face brick, luscious plants and a pastry table laden with treats.
 With its laid-back feel, the space is ideal for lazy weekend dining.
 On sunny days, opt for a table outside under the trees.